aswain009/java-oop-class-notes/week-two.md

     - `Math.abs(oneValue - otherValue) < 1e-6`

 ### types of classes
-- concrete: a regualr class; it can be instantiated (you can "new" it up)
+- concrete: a regular class; it can be instantiated (you can "new" it up)
 - base: a parent class, a class that another class extends
 - derived: a child class, a class that extends another class
 - abstract: a class that has one or more abstract methods in it
 - static: you can't create an object from a static class; you use a member defined in a static class with `ClassName.MethodName()/PropertyName`;
-- final: creates an immutable class; values remain the same throughout the program; cannot be extended/subclassed; final methods cannot be overriden; final variables can only be assigned once
+- final: creates an immutable class; values remain the same throughout the program; cannot be extended/subclassed; final methods cannot be overridden; final variables can only be assigned once
 - (interfaces aren't classes, they're more like blueprints for classes)

 ### composition
-- **???**
+- composition is when an object contains another object
+- the contained object cannot exist outside of the container class
+- if inheritance makes "is a" relationships, then composition makes "has a" relationships

 ### callback methods
 - **???**